RodrigoMvs123/Social-Media-Content-Calendar-V1/README.md

 - **Multi-Platform Support**: Schedule posts for Twitter, LinkedIn, Facebook, and Instagram
 - **Filtering & Search**: Filter posts by platform, status, and search by content
 - **Persistent Storage**: Store your data in PostgreSQL or SQLite database
+- **User Accounts**: Create and manage user accounts with secure authentication
+- **Notification Preferences**: Customize how and when you receive notifications

 ## Usage